Penelakut Island

-Penelakut Island, formerly known as Kuper Island and renamed in 2010 in honour of the Penelakut First Nation people, is located in the southern Gulf Islands between Vancouver Island and the mainland Pacific coast of British Columbia, Canada.
+Penelakut Island (called Kuper Island by most people between 1851–2010) is located in the southern Gulf Islands between Vancouver Island and the mainland Pacific coast of British Columbia, Canada.
 The island has a population of about 300 members of the Penelakut Band.
 The island has an area of 8.66 km2.
 There is frequent car and passenger ferry service to Penelakut from Chemainus on Vancouver Island.
 On its west side sits Telegraph Harbour.

 A Mediterranean climate of mild winters and warm, dry summers supports a unique ecosystem and an ideal living environment.
 The island is in the rain shadow of Vancouver Island, with an annual rainfall of about 850 mm.
 Unlike most neighbouring Gulf Islands, the topography is subdued with few bluffs or rock outcrops.
 Poorly drained soils are common.

-There is a Roman Catholic Church and a longhouse, but no commercial establishments on the island.
-Because it is an Indian reserve, property is not available for purchase.
-(There is one private lot dating from the events of 1863).